 As an Amazon affiliate I earn a commission from qualifying purchases.

-Here is a Midwest Foldable Metal Exercise pen connected to a Midwest crate.
+Here is a Midwest Foldable Metal Exercise pen that can be connected to a Midwest crate.
 The combination of pen and crate creates a safe place for your puppy to stay when you can’t watch them.
 The Midwest Foldable Metal Exercise pen can be found at Amazon.com

 Teaching your Puppy to Want to Be in the Crate